-The foreign professional community thrives here in Hong Kong, with a vibrant expatriate social scene that rivals heavyweights like New York and London.
+The expat community thrives here in Hong Kong, with a vibrant social scene that rivals heavyweights like New York and London.
 Moving to Hong Kong is growing in popularity.
 We have come up with some key questions asked before you make the move, around working and living in Hong Kong.

 “Is it easy to get settled in in Hong Kong?”